jessepav/lacygoill-wiki-backup/awk/sed.md

 ### Why did `c` repeat its operation several times?

-This is a particular case.
-When `c` is inside  curly braces, and the latter is prefixed by  a range, `c` is repeated once for every line in the range.
+Probably because the range is processed by the block, not by `c`.
+And a block repeats its commands for each line in its range.
+So, in this case, the particular treatment of a `c` range doesn't apply.

 ####
 # Transliteration